Our climate approach

 For clients in the most carbon-intensive sectors, we realise their ability to shift can make the greatest difference.
 In 2018, we started what we call our Terra approach to set pathways for key sectors to reach net-zero emissions by 2050 – with intermediate 2030 targets.
 Terra is based on data and climate science and uses what we consider to be the best-fit methodology per sector.
 We continue to broaden Terra to have more impact, working to include additional carbon-intensive sectors and other parts of the value chain of already in-scope sectors.

-We’re also continually strengthening how we engage with our clients as they move to implementation of their climate transition planning, and we will report transparently on progress each year.
+We’re also continually strengthening how we engage with our clients as they move to implementation of their climate transition planning.
+See our Climate Update 2025 for more information.

 As society transitions to a low-carbon economy, so do our clients, and so does ING.
 The low-carbon transition cannot happen overnight.
 Even though we finance a lot of sustainable activities, we still finance more that’s not, which is a reflection of the current global economy.